 Innovation Lab.
-Located in shared work-space, Public Innovation could recruit teams of developers, designers, and business analysts who are sponsored by organizations to develop a solution to a specific problem.
-These teams could produce turnkey applications that would then be donated to public agencies and open sourced for others to scale.
+Located in shared work-space, Public Innovation could recruit teams of developers, designers, and business process analysts who are sponsored by organizations to develop a solution to a specific problem.
+These teams could produce turn-key applications that would then be used by public agencies and open sourced for others to re-purpose and scale.